Harold & Miriam Steinberg

 Lillian

-The Notebook, On Your Feet, The Rose Tattoo, The Nance, Beauty and the Beast, The Full Monty, The Ritz.
+Andréa Burns is a Drama Desk Award winner and an Outer Critics Circle nominee.
+Broadway: original “Daniela” in Lin-Manuel Miranda’s In The Heights, The Notebook, On Your Feet, The Rose Tattoo, The Nance, Beauty and the Beast, The Full Monty, The Ritz.
 Recently: Diane in Come From Away at Paper Mill Playhouse.
 Off-Broadway: Finding Dorothy Parker, Smart Blonde (Judy Holliday), original cast of Jason Robert Brown’s Songs for a New World and Stephen Sondheim’s Saturday Night.
-Film: Stephen Spielberg’s West Side Story, Akron TV: Blue Bloods, Equalizer, Kevin Can Wait, Jessica Jones, Law & Order: SVU.
+Film: Stephen Spielberg’s West Side Story, Akron.
+TV: Blue Bloods, Equalizer, Kevin Can Wait, Jessica Jones, Law & Order: SVU.
 Andréa serves on the faculty of Yale University and is a member of The Actors Center.

 Sophie Pollono